oracle/graal/substratevm/ClassInitialization.md

 This flag greatly helps to configure the image build to work as intended; the goal is to have as many classes initialized at build-time and yet keep the correct semantics of the program.

-## build-time Initialization of Native Image Runtime
+## Build-time Initialization of Native Image Runtime

 In the Native Image runtime most of the classes are initialized at image build-time.
 This includes the garbage collector, important JDK classes, the deoptimizer, etc.